AndrewTaro/PenetrationCalculator/README.md

 - **Ricochet Angles**
   - Some visualizations will help you to understand it as well.

-## Customizations
+## Requirements
-With [TTaro Mod Config](../../../TTaroModConfig)  (which is automatically downloaded with this mod if you install the mod from Aslain), players can customize some elements.
+- [TTaro Mod Config](../../../TTaroModConfig): You must install this config in order to use the mod.

 Resetting to default is easy - Just click the gear icon next to each option.
 So don't hesitate and try various settings!